Jimi Hendrix’s 1957 Supro Ozark 1560s

 The Guitar

-Valco was a company that produced guitars sold under various brands, including Airline, Oahu, and National.
-Jimi’s particular model was a simple guitar with a white finish and a single pickup placed in the bridge position.
+Jimi Hendrix’s Supro was a Valco-made instrument.
+Valco was a company that produced guitars sold under various brand names, including Airline, Oahu, and National.
+Jimi’s specific model was a simple design, featuring a white finish and a single pickup positioned at the bridge.

-Despite the lack of information available about the guitar, there are resources available for those interested in learning more.
-One such resource is a YouTube video that showcases a restoration of a guitar identical to Jimi’s.
-This video provides a detailed look at the guitar’s inner workings and is highly recommended for anyone curious about the instrument.
+Although details about the guitar are limited, there are resources for those interested in learning more.
+For example, a YouTube video by Daniel McNeil showcases a restoration of a guitar nearly identical to Jimi’s.

-Did you know that Jimi Hendrix used to hang out at a place called The Spanish Castle when he owned his first guitar?
-This ballroom in Seattle was a popular spot for young musicians to gather and play music in the late 1950s and early 1960s.
+While Jimi owned the Supro, he frequented a venue called The Spanish Castle, a ballroom in Seattle that was a popular gathering place for young musicians in the late 1950s and early 1960s.

 Once you know the legend of the Wailers at the Castle and the facts of Jimi’s attendance there, the lyrics of his ‘Spanish Castle Magic’ seem haunted by homesick nostalgia.
 ‘It’s very far away, it takes about half a day/to get there by my ah…dragonfly,’ he sings, in the voice of a kid stranded a couple of continents from home